 Ask the Spirit how to pray for your sick friend.
 Ask Him how He is praying for her, and join Him.

-Ask God to give your friend hope for healing.
-She cannot get healthy without a measure of hope.
-If she feels she is unable to hold onto hope for healing, then tell her you will hold onto that hope for her.
+her.
 My friend Tanya did that for me five years ago — in my darkest hours, she reminded me: hope still glowed in the darkness.
 To this day, she is the person I turn to when I need to be reminded of the hope I have.

 Don’t let your friend forget that she isn’t forgotten.
 She will likely feel forgotten, tucked away in her room day after day.
 Many of her friends will probably abandon her, and she will need reminders that she is loved and desired.
 So send her regular, encouraging texts; and make it clear that she doesn’t need to respond.
 Tell her you’re praying for her, and tell her HOW you’re praying for her.